Dogwalker-kryt/Dogwalker-kryt/README.md

 ## Hi there 👋

-**about**
-- I’m currently working on many things, mainly for my repo's
+iam Dogwalker-kryt im a self thought programer in C, Rust and Pyhton. i work allot on my repo's in my free time. i use Linux

+# Skills
 - I’m currently learning C
-- i can program Rust and C
+- i can program Rust, C and Python
-- i use Linux